snackabra/docs/_sources/discussion.rst.txt

 options available today, not a single one (zero) fullfil them.

 We will first introduce these points very briefly, and then go into some detail on each.
-We want a messaging and file sharing service to
+We want a messaging and file sharing (collaboration) service to be:
-be:

 * :ref:`Open Source <discussion_open_source>`